This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Before a colonoscopy,

 your child's colon needs to be cleaned out.
 This is called bowel prep or colon prep.
 Your child may need to start bowel prep 1 to 2 days before the colonoscopy, or the night before.
 Your child's bowel movements should look yellow to light brown and be liquid.
 Your child should not have solids in his or her bowel movements.

 Call your child's doctor if:

 - Your child cannot finish the bowel prep.

 - Your child's bowel movements are not clear after he or she finishes bowel prep.

 - Your child has a fever or is sick.

 Types of bowel prep:

 Your child may need any of the following medicines to help clean out his or her colon:

 - Polyethylene glycol is a laxative medicine that helps your child have soft and frequent bowel movements.
 This medicine may come in a large container of liquid.
 Your child may need to drink this medicine over 4 to 6 hours.

-- Bisacodyl is a laxative medicine that will help make it easier for your child to have a bowel movement.
+- Bisacodyl is a laxative medicine that will help your child have a bowel movement.
 It may be given with polyethylene glycol as a pill or a suppository.

 - Magnesium citrate is a laxative medicine that will help your child to have soft and frequent bowel movements.
 It may be given alone or with other laxative medicines.

 Support your child during bowel prep:

 Bowel prep may be difficult for both you and your child.
 The medicine may cause stomach discomfort and nausea.
 Your child may feel embarrassed about having to make frequent bathroom trips.
 He or she may have accidents.
 You may need to encourage your child several times to drink the medicine.
 The following may help you and your child: